ficoos/saggi-vimrc/README.md

 # Saggi's Wonderful VIMRC

+## Features

+* Fast graphical boot

+  Disables the toolbar menu properly so that it's not only hidden but never loaded.
+This prevents vim from wasting time searching for and loading icons which speeds up start time of gvim.

+* Uses vundle for bundle management
+* Configures syntastic
+* Configures airline to enable work with unpatched fonts
+* Go support
+* Git support
+* CTRL-P for opening files in the project quickly
+* CTRL-SHIFT-C and SHIFT-INS work in gvim like they would in a terminal
+* Better completion
+* More...

 ## Installation instructions

 1. Download the vimrc file and put it (or parts of it) under `~/.vimrc`